Skip to main content

 Ellen Street, Moonta, photo taken in approximately 1874.
 SLSA: B 24477

-She was sent to stand trial at the Supreme Court in Adelaide.
+Elizabeth Woolcock was sent to stand trial at the Supreme Court in Adelaide.
 A jury took less than half an hour to find her guilty.
 Despite their recommendations for mercy given the conflicting medical evidence, and the lifelong abuse she had suffered, the judge (Mr Justice Wearing) sentenced her to death.
+By law, the judge had to put the jury's recommendation for clemency to the colony's governor and offer his opinion.
+Clemency was not granted.

 Two weeks before her execution, Elizabeth wrote a confession and handed it to the Reverend James Bickford, who had been visiting her in the Gaol, with the instruction that it be read after her death.